airbytehq/airbyte/docs/integrations/destinations/bigquery.md

 There are two flavors of connectors for this destination:

 1. Bigquery: This is producing the standard Airbyte outputs using a `_airbyte_raw_*` tables storing the JSON blob data first.
 Afterward, these are transformed and normalized into separate tables, potentially "exploding" nested streams into their own tables if [basic normalization](../../understanding-airbyte/basic-normalization.md) is configured.
-2. `destination-bigquery-denormalized`: Instead of splitting the final data into multiple tables, this destination leverages BigQuery capabilities with [Structured and Repeated fields](https://cloud.google.com/bigquery/docs/nested-repeated) to produce a single "big" table per stream.
+2. `Bigquery (Denormalized)`: Instead of splitting the final data into multiple tables, this destination leverages BigQuery capabilities with [Structured and Repeated fields](https://cloud.google.com/bigquery/docs/nested-repeated) to produce a single "big" table per stream.
 This does not write the `_airbyte_raw_*` tables in the destination and normalization from this connector is not supported at this time.

 ## Output Schema for `destination-bigquery`